cmmorrow/build-magic/docs/user_guide/runners/remote_usage.md

 The *remote* Command Runner executes commands on a remote machine.
 To execute commands remotely, SSH needs to be installed on the host machine and configured using a public/private key pair.
 This way, build-magic can execute commands without prompting the user for a password.

 !!!
 Note
-    To connect to or from a Windows 10 machine, OpenSSH needs to be installed on the Windows machine.
+    To connect to or from a Windows 10 or 11 machine, OpenSSH needs to be installed on the Windows machine.
 Build-magic isn't compatible with other Windows SSH implementations or PuTTY **.ppk** files.
 You can find instructions on installing OpenSSH for Windows 10 [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).

 To connect to a remote machine, the **--environment** option should include the user and hostname of the machine to connect to, for example: